 Hootsuite is one of the most recognized brands in the social media management world.
 If you're a marketer in any field, you've likely come across the name.
-So why shouldn't an Israeli real estate agent use Hootsuite — instead of a specialized tool like BuzzPost?
-The answer isn't "BuzzPost is always better," but rather an explanation of what each tool is actually built to do.
+So why does an Israeli real estate agent need a specialized tool like BuzzPost — rather than Hootsuite?
+The answer isn't "BuzzPost is always better at everything," but rather an explanation of what each tool is actually built to do — and why BuzzPost is the one that does the work that brings in leads.
 We'll uncover the fundamental gap that isn't always clear from marketing pages.

 What is Hootsuite really?